orangemi/process-locker/README.md

 - **object** *Json* the result used to notcie all process/request

 ## TODO:
-[ ] add timeout for request waiting the real processer
+[X] add timeout error for request waiting the real processer